 Since 2001, there has been an marked increased interest in the tenor guitar.
 The tenor guitar is often used by musicians looking to replace or augment sounds produced by more conventional instruments or simply to add a new sound that is both familiar and strikingly fresh.
 Contemporary players include Neko Case, Josh Rouse, Joel Plaskett, Adam Gnade, Ani DiFranco, Carrie Rodriguez and Joe Craven.

 Elvis Costello features a tenor guitar on the title track of his 2004 release, 'Delivery Man.'
 On the video for 'Club Date: Elvis Costello & the Imposters Live in Memphis,' Costello is seen playing an orange 1958 Gretsch Chet Atkins 6120 single cutaway archtop tenor guitar.

 The late Jason Molina played a tenor guitar for much of his early work as Songs: Ohia.
 Wes Borland, guitarist for rock rap band Limp Bizkit, played a low-tuned (F#1-F#2-B2-E3) tenor guitar on the songs "Nookie", "The One", "Full Nelson," and "Stalemate."

-Warren Ellis, (Nick Cave and the Bad Seeds, the Dirty Three, Grinderman, film soundtracks) uses his custom-made, Mustang-shaped, Eastwood Guitars electric tenors for a wide range of tones and colors.
+Warren Ellis, (Nick Cave and the Bad Seeds, the Dirty Three, Grinderman, film soundtracks) is one of the main tenor players right now, using his custom-made, Mustang-shaped, Eastwood Guitars electric tenors for a wide range of tones and colors.

 All of our tenor guitars incorporate modern manufacturing and design techniques to deliver matchless electric instruments, built to inspire creativity.